Ordina-Group/lora-iot-demo/README.md

     - GET for more information
     - POST to submit data
 - Web socket at port 8081.
 This can be used to receive messages from the Arduino.
-    - When the button is pressed a JSON message is sent to all listeners: {"status": "true"}
+    - When the button is pressed a JSON message is sent to all listeners: {"buttonPressed": "true"}
-    - When the button is released a JSON message is sent to all listeners: {"status": "false"}
+    - When the button is released a JSON message is sent to all listeners: {"buttonPressed": "false"}

 INSTALLATION: